CelestialNFT/Airdrop-Whitelist/README.md

-# CELESTIALS NFT WHITELIST GUIDE
+# CELESTIALS NFT WHITELIST AIRDROP GUIDE
 How to generate wallet and qualify for Celestials NFT Airdrop

 1. Open your command Prompt on Windows as Admin and run the following: